Haudenosaunee settlement of the north shore of Lake Ontario: Description

 Little is known about the seven villages due to an absence of detailed archaeological evidence.
 The most comprehensive archaeological evidence gathered to date is from Bead Hill, which is believed to be the site of Ganatsekwyagon along the Rouge River.

 The villages do share some common traits that are evident from the available sources.
 The northern villages were likely seasonal campsites prior to becoming larger settlements.
 They are located at strategic points controlling access to Lake Ontario and near seasonally abundant fish and games.
 Six of the seven villages are all located on the best agricultural land found along the northern shores of the lake, according to the Canada Land Inventory.
-The Iroquois likely grew squash, corn, and beans.
+The Haudenosaunee likely grew squash, corn, and beans.

 The villages were also significant staging points for hunting parties moving north and for fur trading.
-The villages were the scene of extensive trade between both French, Dutch, English, and Ottawa traders and the Iroquois.
+The villages were the scene of extensive trade between both French, Dutch, English, and Ottawa traders and the Haudenosaunee.
 The villages were also the site of violence due to the exchange of fur for liquor.
 There are number of incidents that record instances of maiming and death at Ganneious, Teiaiagon, and Ganatsekwyagon due to drinking.

-As in other Iroquois settlements longhouses were in parallel to each other and surrounded by palisades.
+As in other Haudenosaunee settlements longhouses were in parallel to each other and surrounded by palisades.
 The estimated size of the villages varies from 500 to 800 persons.
 The villages would have had 20 to 30 structures.
 Quinaouatoua, was perhaps the smallest with a population of less than 100 in the fall of 1669.

 The villages were settled by different tribes.
 The Seneca settled the westernmost villages of Quinaouatoua, Teiaiagon, and Ganatsekwyagon.
 The Cayuga settled Ganaraske, Kente, and Kentsio, and the Oneida settled Ganneious along the eastern edge of the lake.
 The villages were connected to each other by a system of trail and water routes.

-While each village is identified with one group, there is a strong likelihood that the villages continued a common Iroquois practice of incorporating and adopting large groups of outsiders into settlements.
+While each village is identified with one group, there is a strong likelihood that the villages continued a common Haudenosaunee practice of incorporating and adopting large groups of outsiders into settlements.
 For example, a Neutral style longhouse was found at Bead Hill, which was initially settled by the Seneca.
-Existing texts also characterized populations in Iroquois communities distant from the homeland as being multinational and multilingual.
+Existing texts also characterized populations in Haudenosaunee communities distant from the homeland as being multinational and multilingual.